Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 In the initial phase of the data cleaning and preparations, the following actions were performed.
 - Data loading and inspection; The company's data was uploaded and inspected to transform
 - Handling missing variables; On gender Column, undisclosed gender was replaced by a generic gender status 'No gender'.
-- Data Cleaning and formatting; On Salary and Department columns, Employees with no salary and department were taken out.
+- Data Cleaning and formatting; Employees without salaries and departments indicated as "NULL" were taken out.

 ## Exploratory Data Analysis (EDA):

 1. What is the gender distribution in the organization?
 Distil to regions and departments?
- - Gender Distribution:
+### Gender Distribution Analysis:

     i.
 Male: 465